skilld-labs/zen/README.txt

      Note that the .info file already has an entry for your layout.css file.

        Why?
-In Drupal 6 theming, if you want to modify a stylesheet included by the base theme or by a module, you should copy the stylsheet from the base theme or module's directory to your sub-theme's directory and then add the stylesheet to your .info file.
+In Drupal 6 theming, if you want to modify a stylesheet included by the base theme or by a module, you should copy the stylesheet from the base theme or module's directory to your sub-theme's directory and then add the stylesheet to your .info file.
 See the Drupal 6 Theme Guide for more info: http://drupal.org/node/171209